Governance

 The number of shares shall not be less than 100,000,000 and not more than 400,000,000.

-Shares may be issued in two classes: Class A and Class B. Each class of shares may be issued at 100 percent of the share capital.
-When voting at General Meetings, Class A shares entitle the holder to ten (10) votes and Class B shares to one (1) vote.
+Shares may be issued in three classes: Class A, Class B and Class C. Each class of shares may be issued at 100 percent of the share capital.
+When voting at General Meetings, Class A shares entitle the holder to ten (10) votes, Class B shares to one (1) vote and Class C shares to one-tenth (1/10) vote.

 If the company resolves to issue new shares of Class A and Class B by way of a cash issue or a set-off issue, owners of shares of Class A and Class B shall have preferential rights to subscribe for new shares of the same class in proportion to the number of shares previously owned by the holder (primary preferential right).
 Shares not subscribed for with primary preferential rights shall be offered to all shareholders for subscription (subsidiary preferential rights).
 If the shares thus offered are not sufficient for subscription under subsidiary preferential rights, the shares shall be distributed among subscribers in proportion to the number of shares they previously own and, to the extent this cannot be done, by drawing lots.

-If the company resolves to issue only Class A or Class B shares by way of a cash issue or a set-off issue, all shareholders, regardless of share class, shall have preferential rights to subscribe for new shares in proportion to the number of shares they previously own.
+If the company resolves to issue only one class of Class A, Class B or Class C shares by way of a cash issue or a set-off issue, all shareholders, regardless of share class, shall have preferential rights to subscribe for new shares in proportion to the number of shares they previously own.

 The above provisions regarding preferential rights shall also apply correspondingly to the issuance of warrants and convertibles.